apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 <div style="text-align: justify">
 <p>
 Let us look at a concrete application, which ideally runs on a large cluster:
 TeraSort.
-In a <a href="/blog/2017/01/sorting.html">previous blog</a> we analyzed performance characteristics of TeraSort on Crail on a big cluster of 128 nodes, where we run 384 executors in total.
+In a previous blog, <a href="/blog/2017/01/sorting.html">sorting</a>, we analyze performance characteristics of TeraSort on Crail on a big cluster of 128 nodes, where we run 384 executors in total.
 This already proves that Crail can at least handle 384 clients.
 Now we analyze the theoretical number of clients without performance loss at the namenode.
-Still this is not a hard limit on the number of clients.
-Just adding more clients would start dropping the number of IOPS per client.
+Still this theoretical number is not a hard limit on the number of clients.
+Just adding more clients would start dropping the number of IOPS per client (not at the namenode).
 </p>
 </div>

 <div style="text-align: justify">
 <p>
 In contrast to the benchmarks above, a real-world application, like TeraSort, does not issue RPC requests in a tight loop.
 It rather does sorting (computation), file reading and writing and and of course a certain amount of RPCs to manage the files.
 </p>
 </div>

 <div style="text-align: justify">
 <p>
-We would like to know how many RPCs a run of TeraSort generates and therefore how big the number of IOPS is at the namenode for a real-world application.
+We would like to know how many RPCs a run of TeraSort generates and therefore how big the load in terms of number of IOPS is at the namenode for a real-world application.
 We run TeraSort and measured the number of IOPS at the namenode with 4 executors, 8 executors and 12 executors.
 Every executor runs 12 cores.
 For this experiment, we use a single namenode